Why dispute resolution is important

 • collects information about dispute resolution approaches and outcomes

-• provides complaints and dispute resolution services.
+• provides for complaints and dispute resolution services.
 Many of these services are delivered privately within industries, sectors, and communities.

 Dispute resolution processes

-Our ways of dealing with disputes in New Zealand have changed in recent decades in response to a range of social and other changes.
+Our ways of dealing with disputes in Aotearoa New Zealand have changed in recent decades in response to a range of social and other changes.
 There has been a search for more cost-effective and quicker alternatives to traditional court-based resolution, particularly for civil disputes.

 These alternative approaches have responded to the need for: